-- 6.11.
-The school understands that pupils work best when there is an established routine, and that most behavioural problems arise as a result of a lack of a consistent routine. - 6.12.
-Teachers establish classroom routines at the beginning of the academic year in conjunction with pupils and revisit these daily. - 6.13.
-Routines may include activities such as the following: - Standing behind chairs before the class starts and sitting down upon the teacher's instruction - Handing out exercise books at the beginning of the lesson - Writing lesson objectives down - 6.14.
-Once a routine has been established, the teacher models this for pupils to ensure they understand it. - 6.15.
-Routines are displayed alongside the classroom rules on the wall so that they are clearly visible to pupils. - 6.16.
-Teachers explain the rationale behind the routine to help pupils understand why it is needed, as well as the sanctions that will be imposed if a pupil does not adhere to the routine. - 6.17.
-Teachers ensure that the routine remains consistent and is practised throughout the year to create a more productive and enjoyable environment.
+6.10.
+The school understands that pupils work best when there is an established routine, and that most behavioural problems arise as a result of a lack of a consistent routine.

+6.11.
+Teachers establish classroom routines at the beginning of the academic year in conjunction with the Sacred Heart Values Curriculum and pupils.
+These are revisited at least once every half term.

+6.12.
+Routines may include activities such as the following:

+- Handing out exercise books at the beginning of the lesson - Writing lesson objectives down - Retrieval practice at the beginning of every session.

+6.13.
+Once a routine has been established, the teacher models this for pupils to ensure they understand it.

+6.14.
+Timetables are displayed alongside the expectations on the wall so that they are clearly visible to pupils.

+6.15.
+Teachers explain the rationale behind the routine to help pupils understand why it is needed, as well as the sanctions that will be imposed if a pupil does not adhere to the routine.

+6.16.
+Teachers ensure that the routine remains consistent and is practiced throughout the year to create a more productive and enjoyable environment - as detailed in the Sacred Heart Values Curriculum.